sassoftware/restaf/doc.md

 restAF reduces the hypermedia returned from the REST API calls to a form that is suitable for rapid application development.
 THe next few sections will explain the reduction through examples and how you would use it to write your applications.

-A typical response from a REST API is a hypermedia that allows applications to decide what can be done next – either with user input or programmatically.
-In practical terms, a response from the server will be a combination of items (data) and transitions (links to navigate) to another resource.
+REST API response is an hypermedia.
+In practical terms a hypermedia has the following:

+* Links to
+  - What you can do to with this resource

+  - Where you can go next
+     - Examples:  Get a list of items, create a new resource etc...
+     - Optionally information(links) on paginating through the data

+* Data
+  - A collection of items
+  - String
+  - arrays, objects etc...
+     - Optionally links to operate on the returned data( delete, copy, etc...)

+restAF stores all the response and returns an object referred to as **rafObject***.
+The application will use this object to retrieve information from it use as it sees fit.
+The methods correspond to the various component parts of the response discussed above.

 ### Links
 A link has several key  parts: